Complexity-in-Action/Basic-FirstPerson-Herding/README.md

 Please run Simulator/FirstPersonHerding.exe

-- You will need to select of of "Experiment A," for the single-target herding experiment simulation, or "Experiment B" for the multi-target herding experiment simulation.
+- You will need to select one of "Experiment A," for the single-target herding experiment simulation, or "Experiment B" for the multi-target herding experiment simulation.
 - You can adjust the Time Scale slider in order to speed up or slow down the simulation.
 - You can check the "Save Data" box in order to save the simulation data.
 This will be saved in Simulator/FirstPersonHerding_Data/OutData.